42. Discernment With God’s Words Never Fails

 After that, I read a passage of God’s words exposing people’s corrupt dispositions.
 Through this I gained some more discernment of the disposition hidden behind Harlow’s words.
 God’s words say: “Deceitfulness can usually be seen on the outside: Someone beats around the bush or uses flowery language, and no one can read what they are thinking.
 That is deceitfulness.
 What is the primary characteristic of wickedness?
 It’s that their words sound especially pleasing, and everything seems right on the surface.
 There doesn’t appear to be any problem, and things look pretty good from every angle.
 When they do something, you don’t see them using any particular means, and outwardly, there is no sign of weak points or flaws, yet they achieve their goal.
 They do things in an extremely secretive manner.
 This is how antichrists mislead people.
 People and matters like these are the most difficult to discern.
 Some people often say the right things, use good-sounding excuses, and employ certain doctrines, sayings, or actions that conform to human affection to pull the wool over people’s eyes.
 They feign one thing while doing another in order to achieve their ulterior purpose.
 This is wickedness, but most people consider these behaviors to be deceitful.
 People have a relatively limited understanding and dissection of wickedness.
 Actually, wickedness is more difficult to discern than deceitfulness because it is more secretive, and its methods and actions are more sophisticated(The Word, Vol. 4.
 Exposing Antichrists.
 Item Five: They Mislead, Draw In, Threaten, and Control People).
 God’s words expose that those with evil dispositions would say some things that sound nice and right, that sound agreeable, but hidden behind those things are ulterior motives that cannot be easily discerned.
 I couldn’t help but think of Harlow’s behavior.
 She usually liked to talk with people about her state so that they saw she was very focused on life entry, and that she sought and pursued the truth.
 But in reality, she was intentionally creating this pseudo-spiritual appearance to deceive others into being well-disposed to her and thinking highly of her.
 She acted like she was talking about her state, but she was actually grumbling, seeking to be comforted, venting her dissatisfaction, and playing for sympathy.
 She even took up the time of people doing their duty.
 But at that time I couldn’t see through her motives or discern what sort of person she really was.
 I just always fellowshipped with her kindly, helping and supporting her.
 I helped her enthusiastically whenever I saw her struggling in life, and I considered her first for anything beneficial.
 Now I finally saw from the exposure of God’s words that she had an evil nature, that she was misleading in both word and deed, and that she was hoodwinking and deceiving everyone.

 I reflected on myself after that.
 Why hadn’t I had any discernment over Harlow?
 As I reflected, I saw a mistaken perspective I’d had.
 I had taken her being able to talk about her state as being simple and open, as practicing the truth, and hadn’t paid attention to discerning her words.
 Only through God’s words did I see what being simple and open truly is.
-God’s words say: “Honesty means giving your heart to God, being genuine with God in all things, being open with Him in all things, never hiding the facts, not trying to deceive those above and below you, and not doing things only to curry favor with God.
+God’s words say: “Honesty means giving your heart to God, not being false toward God in anything, being open with Him in all things, never hiding the facts, not trying to deceive those above you and hide things from those below you, and not doing things that are merely attempts to curry favor with God.
 In short, to be honest is to be pure in your actions and words, and to deceive neither God nor man. … If your words are riddled with excuses and valueless justifications, then I say that you are someone who is loath to put the truth into practice.
-If you have many confidences that you are reluctant to share, if you are highly averse to laying bare your secrets—your difficulties—before others to seek the way of the light, then I say that you are someone who will not attain salvation easily, and who will not easily emerge from the darkness(The Word, Vol. 1.
+If you have many private matters that are difficult to speak of, if you are highly averse to laying bare your secrets—your difficulties—before others to seek the way of the light, then I say that you are someone who will have great difficulty attaining salvation, and who will have difficulty emerging from the darkness(The Word, Vol. 1.
 The Appearance and Work of God.
 Three Admonitions).
 I saw from God’s words that being simple and open is principally opening up in fellowship when you face problems or difficulties, or reveal corruptions, not wrapping yourself up in disguise or concealing facts.
 Opening up is principally to seek the truth in order to quickly resolve problems and difficulties.
 Through opening up and letting others see the essence of their corruption, brothers and sisters can lay their hearts bare with one another.
 Opening up in this way is edifying and beneficial.
 Being simple and open mainly depends on a person’s intentions and motives, and the results achieved.
 If they talk about prejudices, small household matters and gossip, without any real self-reflection or understanding, they aren’t being genuinely simple and open.
 They’re just venting about what they don’t like and covertly criticizing others for their problems.
 There’s no edification or help for people in that kind of openness.
 Some people even act like they’re open in order to pretend they’re honest people who accept the truth, so that others look up to them.
 By opening up like that, they are exalting themselves and showing off in a covert way—they are misleading people.
 When it came to Harlow opening up about her self-knowledge, it was mostly her baseless suspicions of others that she opened up about, as well as the thoughts and ideas she revealed.
 She never talked about her corrupt dispositions, her hidden intentions, or her motives.
 She didn’t open up to seek the truth and resolve her corruption, but rather to pour out her grievances, so people would feel sorry for her, comfort her, and sympathize with her.
 She would also use it to justify and defend herself, so that she wouldn’t be misunderstood.
 That way she could protect her image in others’ eyes.
 Her openness didn’t resolve her corrupt disposition, and it didn’t bring brothers and sisters any benefits or edification.
 So she wasn’t being simple and open—she was playing games and being tricky.
 I gained some internal clarity once I realized that.
 I saw clearly that Harlow wasn’t someone who sought the truth, and that she wasn’t simple and open.
 She was actually really deceitful and evil.

 Previous: 41.
 Being Reassigned Revealed Me